tickBit/Sentence-clustering/README.md

 ## Might not work in Windows

-I haven't been able to succesfully load the WebBertSimilarity class' model in Windows.
+I haven't been able to succesfully load the WebBertSimilarity class' model in Windows in "Sentence-clustering.ipynb".
 In Linux this works fine.

+"Sentence-clustering-spaCy.ipynb" should work both in Windows and Linux.